GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 # ACTION.
 This defines the intended action to perform.
 The supported values are: Create, Destroy
 # PROJECT_ID.
 This is the project id to be used for creating resources.
 Ex: supercomputer-testing
 # NAME_PREFIX.
 This is the name prefix to be used for naming the resources.
 Ex: spani
-# REGION.
-This is the region for creating the resources.
-Ex: us-central1
 # ZONE.
 This is the Zone for creating the resources.
 Ex: us-central1-f

 # Optional Environment variables.